SLNio/Final-Project/README.md

 ##Data
 Below is a list of the data-formats that are required for each visualisation:

-Chord diagram inner-circle: list of antibiotic families, list of antibiotics Chord-diagram outer-circle: list of resistant bacteria
+Chord diagram right-arc: list of antibiotic families, list of antibiotics Chord-diagram left-arc: list of resistant bacteria
 Chords: links between bacteria and antibiotics, links between bacteria and antibiotic families

 Datamap: groups based on antibiotic consumption value, countries linked to data